Diary (novel)

 Diary is a 2003 novel by Chuck Palahniuk.
 The book is written like a diary.
 Its protagonist is Misty Wilmot, a once-promising young artist who works as a waitress in a hotel.
 Her husband, a contractor, is in a coma after a suicide attempt.
 According to the description on the back of Diary, Misty "soon finds herself a pawn in a larger conspiracy that threatens to cost hundreds of lives."

-Diary loosely falls into the modern horror genre, but it replaces violence and shock tactics in favour of psychological scares and dark humor.
+Diary is an example of the modern horror genre, employing psychological elements and dark humor.

 The audio version of Diary is narrated by actress Martha Plimpton.